Dan Frischman: Early television career

 He was first noticed in a March 17, 1982, episode of the NBC television series The Facts of Life.
 In the episode, titled "Kids Can Be Cruel" Frischman played high school student "Carl 'Rocky' Price" who was picked on by his peers because of his acne and nerd-like personality.
 The students in the episode referred to Frischman's character as "Pizzaface", because of his pronounced acne blemishes and scars.
 In the episode the character Natalie Green, played by actress Mindy Cohn, gets angry at her roommate Blair Warner (Lisa Whelchel) and sets her up with Frischman's character "Rocky" as a cruel joke.

 In 1983, Frischman appeared in the comedy film Get Crazy as Joey, a nerdy (and virginal) stagehand.
 Also in 1983, he starred in the "Things your Parents Used to Say" sequence in Good-bye, Cruel World.

 Frischman appeared in both these projects alongside his sometime roommate, comedian Andrew J. Lederer, who played smaller roles.

 Frischman and Lederer also appeared together as two of the "Schlongini Singers" in the Andrew "Dice" Clay horror comedy, Wacko and (with Adam Small and Felice Seiler) in the comedy group, The Ding Dongs.

 Head of the Class

 Frischman's first co-starring role was that of Manhattan-based high school student Arvid Engen on ABC-TV's late 1980s/early 1990s series Head of the Class.
 Though playing a teenager, Frischman was 27 as the series started, and 32 when it concluded.

-Arvid was a bespectacled geek who was an early connoisseur of computer culture as well as a budding scientist.
-Arvid and his classmates were considered possible geniuses and were placed in the "I.H.P.
-Individualized Honors Program" for advanced and gifted students.

 On December 20, 1986, Frischman and the cast of Head of the Class were the celebrity guests on the urban music series Soul Train.
 On July 15, 1987, Frischman appeared as that evening's guest on NBC-TV's talk show Late Night with David Letterman.